 The secretary shall keep a complete record of the proceedings of the annual meetings of the State Agricultural Society and all meetings of the board of managers and any committee of the board, keep all accounts of the society other than those kept by the treasurer of the society, and perform other duties as directed by the board of managers.
 On or before December 31 each year, the secretary shall report to the governor for the fiscal year ending October 31 all the proceedings of the society during the current year and its financial condition as appears from its books.
 This report must contain a full, detailed statement of all receipts and expenditures during the year.

-The books and accounts of the society for the fiscal year must be examined and audited annually by an independent auditor, either a private auditor or the legislative auditor.
-If the audit is conducted by the legislative auditor, the cost of the examination must be paid by the society to the state and credited to the general fund.
+The books and accounts of the society for the fiscal year must be examined and audited annually by the legislative auditor.
+The cost of the examination must be paid by the society to the state and credited to the general fund.

 The secretary of the State Agricultural Society shall prepare a signed statement each month summarizing receipts and expenditures for the preceding month, which must be approved by the president or a vice-president of the board of managers.
 The secretary's affidavit must be attached to this statement.
 The affidavit must state:

 (1) that all articles were purchased by or under the secretary's direction, and that to the secretary's best information and belief, all articles purchased by the board of managers were purchased at a fair cash market value and received by the society, and that all services charged for were actually provided;

 (2) that neither the secretary nor any person in the secretary's behalf, or the board of managers, to the secretary's best information and belief, had any pecuniary or other interest in any purchase made or services rendered, or received any pecuniary or other benefit from the purchases or services, directly or indirectly, by commission, percentage, deduction, or otherwise; and

 (3) that the articles specified conformed in every respect to the goods ordered, in both quality and quantity.